backspace/retxt/README.md

-# Relay
+# retxt

-Relay is a text message relay initially developed for emergency communication among the queer/trans/punk/whatever-folk of southwest Montréal.
+retxt is a text message relay initially developed for emergency communication among the queer/trans/punk/whatever-folk of southwest Montréal.

 ## Commands